YoShibyl/RockMeterYARG/README.md

 - EliteAsian123 : Created YARG
 - Everyone who has worked on YARG
 - The Clone Hero / YARG community
-- This mod was created by Yoshibyl
+- This mod was created by YoShibyl

 **Shout-out to these streamers:**
 - Acai : [Twitch](https://twitch.tv/Acai)